>

 And when you are ready to start making changes – coming OUT of your bubble escaping the self-sealing logic that’s kept you in it – start making changes.

-Change your story, enrol on the online Tinnitus E-Programme to start making the necessary changes.
+Change your story, enrol on CBT4T to start making the necessary changes.

 Hearing Therapist & Psychotherapist